bourumir-wyngs/rs-opw-kinematics/GLAM_MIGRATE.md

 ## Scope Decisions

-- [ ] Treat the migration as a breaking API change unless a temporary compatibility feature is explicitly added.
+- [x] Treat the migration as a breaking API change.
-- [ ] Decide whether this is a 2.0 release.
+- [x] Target this migration for a 2.0 release.
+It may live on an independent migration branch until ready.
-- [ ] Decide whether to provide a temporary `nalgebra-compat` feature.
-- [ ] Choose the direct `glam` version.
-Prefer alignment with Bevy's glam version while the visualization feature remains Bevy-based.
+- [x] Do not provide a temporary `nalgebra-compat` feature in the initial migration.
+Revisit compatibility later only if there is a concrete need.
+- [x] Use direct `glam` dependency version `0.30.10`, matching the version used by Bevy 0.18.
-- [ ] Use a crate-owned `Pose` type backed by `glam::DVec3` and `glam::DQuat`.
+- [x] Use a crate-owned `Pose` type backed by `glam::DVec3` and `glam::DQuat`.
+  This keeps the main solver API stable inside the crate while reducing the amount of code that must be refactored at once.
-- [ ] Do not use `DAffine3` as the main public pose type because it can represent scale/shear, while robot poses must remain rigid transforms.
+- [x] Do not use `DAffine3` as the main public pose type because it can represent scale/shear, while robot poses must remain rigid transforms.
-- [ ] Use glam-native f64 geometry for solver-facing public APIs.
+- [x] Use glam-native f64 geometry for solver-facing public APIs.
+Exact IK is expected to work properly only with f64 precision.
-- [ ] Use glam-native f32 geometry for visualization and collision placement.
+- [x] Use glam-native f32 geometry for visualization and collision placement.
-- [ ] Remove nalgebra from the crate API and core implementation before trying to remove every transitive nalgebra occurrence from `cargo tree`.
+- [x] Remove nalgebra from the crate API, core implementation, and direct normal dependencies before trying to remove every transitive nalgebra occurrence from `cargo tree`.

 ## Parry Decision